Forward Edge Futures Forward Edge Futures

 9. Reporting and Dashboard Limitations

-10. Acknowledgment
+10. Your Acknowledgment

-By using Forward Edge Futures, applying for access, or connecting a broker account, you acknowledge that you have read these disclosures, understand that the service is software for self-directed futures trading, and accept the risks associated with futures trading, broker connectivity, and automation.
+By using Forward Edge Futures, applying for access, or connecting a broker account, you acknowledge that you have read these disclosures, understand that the service provides software for self-directed futures trading, and accept the risks associated with futures trading, broker connectivity, and automation.

-Funds stay at the broker
+Your funds stay at the broker

 Your broker’s own account statements and execution records remain authoritative.

-Testing matters
+Testing still matters

 Demo testing helps, but live markets can behave very differently from paper environments.